vwgert/vwgert.github.io/07_advancedcommands/exercises/file_globbing/99_exercises.md

 Show all files and directories from the folder "/etc" that have "sh" somewhere in their name

 ## Task 10
-Show all files and directories from the folder "/etc"  with just 10 characters in their name, do not show the contents of the found folders.
+Show all files and directories from the folder "/etc"  which have exactly 10 characters in their name, do not show the contents of the found folders.

 ## Task 11
 Search in the "/etc" folder for a file that has "os" in its name followed by "release" somewhere.
 Show the contents of this file.